 “You want to eliminate every single experience that doesn’t have to do with space,” said Barry.
 So, if you’re going on a space flight, first take a zero-g flight to know what zero gravity feels like and how your body might react.
 Some people get nauseous; some aren’t affected.
 If there’s the possibility of getting sick, you’ll want to know how to deal with it in zero-g.

 Centrifuge training is also encouraged to provide the sensations of G-forces at launch.
-“You don’t want to be overwhelmed by the experience,” said Barry, or only remember that you were scared or freaked out.
-“You don’t want that memory to erase your zero-g experience, that unique $200,000 experience you’re having,” Barry said with a smile.
+“You don’t want to be overwhelmed by the experience,” or only remember that you were scared or freaked out, said Barry.
+“You don’t want that memory to erase your zero-g experience, that unique $200,000 experience you’re having.”

 2. Plan for what you want to do on the flight: